Manoly Lascaris: Early life

 Lascaris was born in Cairo, the son of a wealthy Greco-Egyptian father from Smyrna in Asia Minor and an American mother.
 He was raised in Athens and Alexandria.
 In 1941 he joined the Greek Army in exile in Egypt and soon after, in Alexandria, met White who was then serving with the Royal Air Force.

 White and Lascaris lived together in Cairo for six years before moving to a small farm purchased by White at Castle Hill, in 1948.
 After the death of White's mother in 1963, they moved into a large house, Highbury, in Centennial Park, where they lived for the rest of their lives.
 Although it was widely known that they were lovers, such matters were not publicly discussed in Australia at that time.
 Lascaris was sometimes referred to as White's "housekeeper."
 The relationship was not openly discussed until White published his memoirs, Flaws in the Glass, in 1981.
+Lascaris would usually read White's manuscripts during the writing phase but was not given the chance with the memoirs.
+When they were published, he was not given prior warning that White had openly discussed their relationship and made a variety of comments on Lascaris' family.